Major Charles Moorhouse Duncan1

 Last Edited=31 Dec 2003

-Anne Pierce was the daughter of William Pierce.1 She married Captain Henry Aylmer, 3rd Lord Aylmer, son of Henry Aylmer, 2nd Lord Aylmer and Elizabeth Priestman.1 She died on 21 September 1756 at Hot Wells, Bristol, Gloucestershire, England.1,2 She was buried on 28 September 1756 at Greenwich, London, England.1
+Anne Pierce was the daughter of William Pierce.1 She married Captain Henry Aylmer, 3rd Lord Aylmer, son of Henry Aylmer, 2nd Lord Aylmer and Elizabeth Priestman.1 She died on 21 September 1756 at Hot Wells, Bristol, EnglandG.1,2 She was buried on 28 September 1756 at Greenwich, London, EnglandG.1

-Her married name became Aylmer.1 As a result of her marriage, Anne Pierce was styled as Baroness Aylmer on 26 June 1754.
+Her married name became Aylmer.1 After her marriage, Anne Pierce was styled as Baroness Aylmer on 26 June 1754.

 Children of Anne Pierce and Captain Henry Aylmer, 3rd Lord Aylmer